Consolidate vs. Refinance

 Consolidating student loans through a Direct Consolidation Loan might be helpful for borrowers who have a number of federal student loans with different loan servicers.
 Even though federal student loans are all eligible for the same repayment plans, the government contracts with several different student loan servicers.

-This means that even if you hold federal loans exclusively, you could be making payments to more than one servicer.
+This means that, even if you hold federal loans exclusively, you could be making payments to more than one servicer.
 Consolidating your student loans can help streamline your repayment, so you only have to stay on top of a single monthly bill.

 Federal loans consolidated through a Direct Consolidation Loan remain federal loans.
 But instead of having multiple federal loans, you will now have one brand new federal loan with one interest rate, which is the average of your old federal loans combined.

-Option 2: Student Loan Refinancing
+Student Loan Refinancing

-On the other hand, refinancing is when you consolidate your student loans with a private lender and receive new rates and terms.
+Refinancing is when you consolidate your student loans with a private lender and receive new rates and terms.
 The exact process can vary by lender, but the general idea is that a borrower consolidates their existing student loan debt with a new loan, and qualifying borrowers might be able to secure a lower interest rate.
 Here’s some more detail on the refinancing process.

 • When a private lender consolidates your student debt, what they are really doing is refinancing your loans.